-Back in 1967 my brother and I ran an organic macrobiotic restaurant and food store – we were macrobiotics, the way of eating described in the book Zen Macrobiotics by Georges Ohsawa.
+Back in 1967 my brother and I ran an organic macrobiotic restaurant and food store – we followed macrobiotics, the way of eating described in the book Zen Macrobiotics by Georges Ohsawa.
 The restaurant bought as much as possible from organic producers around London so we built strong links with the Soil Association, which was founded by Lady Eve Balfour in 1946.
 In order to talk about biochar I will first talk about soil, because that is the context into which biochar fits.
 Satish Kumar also spoke about soil last year in his excellent magazine Resurgence.

 What is soil?
 Where did it come from?
 When life on earth began there was no soil, just rock.
 On and in that rock lived fungi that eked out a precarious living extracting carbon from the calcium carbonate of limestone.
 The atmosphere was mostly carbon dioxide and when it rained the rain became a weak carbonic acid solution that helped fungi to extract carbon from rock.